shudhanshh/resume/README.md

 ---

-*Last updated: Automatically updated on each page load*
+*Built with React + Vite.
+Last updated automatically on each deployment.*